-D. Biosafety Levels (BSL)
+E. Biosafety Levels (BSL)

-In general, the four biosafety levels correspond directly to the four risk groups of microorganisms listed in Section C. However, in some cases the BSL may be adjusted based on the risk assessment of the PI and the IBC.
+In general, the four biosafety levels correspond directly to the four risk groups of microorganisms listed in Section D. However, in some cases the BSL may be adjusted based on the risk assessment of the PI and the IBC.
 The agents of minimal hazard are Biosafety Level 1 (BSL-1), with the more dangerous microorganisms at Biosafety Level 4 (BSL-4).
-Each Biosafety level has different recommended practices, containment and facilities (Table 3) that build upon the recommendations for the level below: table taken from the Biosafety in Microbiological and Biomedical Laboratories, 5th Edition (http://www.cdc.gov/od/ohs/biosfty/biosfty.htm).
+Each Biosafety level has different recommended practices, containment and facilities (Table 3) that build upon the recommendations for the level below: table taken from the Biosafety in Microbiological and Biomedical Laboratories, 5th Edition.